jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_mirroring_state.md

 ---
-title: ﻿Mirroring - State Alarm
+title: ﻿Mirroring - State alarm
+tags: [sqlserver_alarms]
 last_updated: July 29, 2016
 summary: "The Mirroring - State alarm is raised when the mirror database is not synchronized or is synchronizing."
 sidebar: c_sqlserver_sidebar